e-gun/HipparchiaGoServer/README.md

 ### TODO (in vague order of priority)

+* morphology tables need lots of polish; dialects need addressing
 * WithinXWordsSearch() needs to have more corner cases checked
 * room to improve lemma highlighting
-* morphology tables need lots of polish

 ### DISTANT FANTASIES
 * vectors